Cereloran/Renpy-lockpick-minigame/README.md

 And that's pretty much it, you can add your own inventory system or `Item` class and play around to add rewards to your inventory.
 Indepth of the minigame is explained detaily in the code's comment.

-Good luck with making your own game
+Good luck with making your own game.